MathematicGuy/RemoteObsidian/Project Skin/sql_features.md

         GO

         EXEC display_employees_by_team_skill @team_id = 3; -- Execute the procedure with team_id = 1
-        SELECT * from Team; -- Display the list of teams
 ```

 - ?
 Display Employees by Skill Tag and Which Team they in